jcreamer898/webpack-es6-lab/slides/content/slides.md

 # Agenda

+1. ES2015
 1. Getting Started with WebPack
-1. ES2015
 1. Babel-Loader
 1. Other Loaders

+---

+# ES6/2015

+* We've been stuck in ES5 since 2009
+* ES6 has been a long process
+* Technically it's now ES2015

 ---
 class: center, middle